 Junaluska was the leader of the eastern band of Cherokee Indians that lived in North Carolina.
-The apple tree that was named for him hailed from his land in western North Carolina.
-It was thought to be extinct until 2001, when it was rediscovered by Tom Brown of Heritage Apples.
+The apple tree named for him hailed from his land in western North Carolina.
+It was considered extinct until 2001, when it was rediscovered by Tom Brown of Heritage Apples.

 Reasor Green was also thought to be extinct until 2001.
-Originally from Lee County, Virginia, the tree produces fruit that is uniquely capable of drying—instead of rotting—when wounded.
+Originally from Lee County, Virginia, the tree produces fruit uniquely capable of drying—instead of rotting—when wounded.

 Campfield was well-known in early America because of its usefulness in cider-making.
-During Colonial times, it was often combined with the juices from the Harrison Cider Apple and the Graniwinkle.
+During Colonial times, Campfied juice was combined with juice from Harrison Cider Apples and Graniwinkles.
 Harrison Cider Apples, when unmixed, make a dark, extremely rich cider that is in great demand.

-Willow Twig is another rare apple.
-It is named for the unique drooping and willow-like appearance of the tree.
+Willow Twig is another rare apple, named for the unique drooping and willow-like appearance of the tree.

-Aunt Penelope Winslow is a fall apple that was ostensibly brought to Maine’s North Haven Island from Marshfield, Massachusetts over 200 years ago by a woman referred to as Aunt Penelope.
+Aunt Penelope Winslow is a fall apple, ostensibly brought to Maine’s North Haven Island from Marshfield, Massachusetts over 200 years ago by a woman referred to as Aunt Penelope.

 Cole’s Quince was discovered by Captain Henry Cole in Cornish, Maine around 1840.
 It was called “quince” because of its shape and coloring, and its flavor is described as tart, tangy, aromatic, and zesty.